openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Challenging Test of Prescience (CR 15)

 The crew is barricaded in the sporting goods store of the mall with a horde of zombies attempting to tear down the entrance gate.
-They have two means of escape to choose from: take the air ducts to the roof or exit from the loading dock into the parking lot.
+They have two means of escape to choose from: take the air ducts to the roof or exit from the

+\page

+<div class='footnote'>CHAPTER 2: ACTIONS & ATTRIBUTES</div>

+loading dock  into the parking lot.
 Victoria, gifted with psychic abilities ever since the Event, attempts to gain a glimpse of the risk of each path.
 The GM knows that a handful of zombies crawl about the ducts and that an entire horde lurks in the loading dock.

 **Success with a twist:** Victoria gets impressions of death in the air ducts, but she is a neophyte in the ways of her powers, and suffers a severe headache before she can get a reading on the loading bay.